nre-learning/nrelabs-curriculum/README.md

 terraform apply
 ```

+Once terraform creates all of the necessary resources, we first need to do a little manual work.
+We need to create an A record in the GCE dashboard for `vip.labs.networkreliability.engineering`, and add all of the provisioned NAT IPs (external) for each of the instances in the `workers` instance group.

+Do this before moving on.
+Eventually this will be replaced with a proper load balancing setup.

-Once terraform creates all of the necessary resources, it's time to run our ansible playbook.
+Now, it's time to run our ansible playbook.

 ```
 gcloud config set core/project networkreliabilityengineering && gcloud compute config-ssh